 The federal statute has a different laundry list than the Texas statute.
 Notably, the Texas statute expressly includes customer lists, while the federal statute does not.
 But I don’t view the differences between the definitions as significant.
 The fact that the Texas statute refers to customer lists does not make every customer list a trade secret; conversely, the fact that the federal statute does not expressly include customer lists does not preclude them from being trade secrets.
 In trade secret litigation, the fight is over the three substantive requirements, not the laundry list.

-The fourth thing that is important about the DTSA is that it authorizes federal courts to issue ex parte seizure orders in extraordinary cases.
+4. The DTSA authorizes federal courts to issue ex parte seizure orders in extraordinary cases.
 “Ex parte” is a Latin phrase that means “signed by opposing counsel’s best friend on a Friday at 4:00 pm without telling you.”
 Understandably, some commentators have raised concerns about potential abuse of this unusual remedy.
 I share these concerns, but the statute does have safeguards, including a cause of action for wrongful seizure, and I expect that most federal judges are going to set the bar very high for obtaining such unusual ex parte relief.

 The idea that federal courts are more capable of handling complex trade secrets cases is an over-generalization at best, and the assumption that trade secrets cases are more complex than other cases is suspect.
 People think of a shadowy foreign company smuggling sophisticated plans for the next iPhone out of the country.
 But the typical trade secrets lawsuit is more mundane.
 Given the fact that a “customer list” can be a trade secret, an employer can sue for misappropriation of trade secrets just about every time a low level sales employee leaves the company with the names and numbers of her customers on her smartphone.
 Are routine customer list cases now headed for federal court?
 (Narrator: routine customer list cases were headed for federal court.
 See It’s All In Your Head: Customer List Cases Under the Defend Trade Secrets Act.)
 We will see.

 Zach Wolfe (email@example.com) is a Texas trial lawyer who handles non-compete and trade secret litigation at his firm Fleckman & McGlynn, PLLC.